India–Pakistan naval war of 1971: Naval operations in the Eastern theatre

 On 5/6 December 1971, naval air operations were carried out Chittagong, Khulna, and Mangla harbours, and at ships in the Pussur river.
 The oil installations were destroyed at Chittagong, and the Greek merchant ship Thetic Charlie was sunk at the outer anchorage.
 On 7/8 December, the airfields of PAF were destroyed, and the campaign continued until 9 December.
-On 12 December, Pakistan Navy laid mines on amphibious landing approaches to Chittagong.
+On 12 December, Pakistan Navy laid naval mines on amphibious landing approaches to Chittagong.
 This proved a useful trap for some time, and it had denied any direct access to Chittagong port for a long time, even after the instrument of surrender had been signed.
 The Indian Navy therefore decided to carry out an amphibious landing at Cox's Bazar with the aim cutting off the line of retreat for Pakistan Army troops.
-On 12 December, additional amphibious battalion was aboard on INS Vishwa Vijaya was sailed from Calcutta port.
+On 12 December, an additional amphibious battalion was aboard was sailed from Calcutta port.
 On the night of 15/16 December, the amphibious landing was carried out, immediately after IAF bombardment of the beach a day earlier.
 After fighting for days, the human cost was very high for Pakistani forces, and no opposition or resistance was offered by Pakistani forces to Indian forces.
 During this episode Eastern theatre Indian forces suffered only 2 deaths in the operation.
 Meanwhile, Pakistani forces were reported to have suffered hundreds of deaths.
 By the dawn of 17 December, the Indian Navy was free to operate at will in the Bay of Bengal.

-Furthermore, the successful Indian Air Operations and Operation Jackpot, led by the Bengali units with the support of Indian Army, undermined the operational capability of Pakistan Navy.
-Many naval officers (mostly Bengalis) had defected from the Navy and fought against the Pakistan Navy.
-By the time Pakistan Defence Forces surrendered, the Navy had suffered heavy damage as almost all of the gun boats, destroyer (PNS Sylhet), and the long-range submarine, PNS Ghazi, were lost in the conflict, including their officers.

-On 16 December, at 16:13hrs, Rear-Admiral Mohammad Shariff surrendered his Naval Command to Vice-Admiral Nilakanta Krishnan Commander-in-Chief of the Eastern Naval Command.
-His TT Pistol is still placed in "cover glass" where his name is printed in big golden letters at the Indian Military Academy's Museum.
-In 1972, U.S. Navy's Chief of Naval Operations (CNO) and Indian Navy's Chief of Naval Staff Admiral Sardarilal Mathradas Nanda also paid him a visit with basket of fruits and cakes which initially surprised him, and was concern of his health.
-While meeting with them, Admiral Shariff summed up that: